This topic describes GPU topology and the benefits of topology-aware GPU scheduling.

 Benefits of topology-aware GPU scheduling

-The one way bandwidth and two-way bandwidth of each NVLink are 25 GB/s and 50 GB/s.
+The one-way bandwidth and two-way bandwidth of each NVLink are 25 GB/s and 50 GB/s.
 The bandwidth of the PCIe link is 16 GB/s.
-You can combine different GPU models to achieve the optimal GPU acceleration for training jobs.
+During training, different GPU combinations can lead to differences in training speed.
+Therefore, You can combine different GPU models to achieve the best training performance.

 Kubernetes is unaware of the topology of GPU resources on nodes.
 Therefore, Kubernetes schedules GPU resources in a random manner.
-As a result, GPU acceleration for training jobs considerably varies based on the scheduling results of GPU resources.
-Container Service for Kubernetes (ACK) supports topology-aware GPU scheduling based on the scheduling framework.
-This feature selects a combination of GPUs from GPU-accelerated nodes to achieve the optimal GPU acceleration for training jobs.
+The training speed varies among different combinations.
+To resolve this issue, Container Service for Kubernetes (ACK) supports topology-aware GPU scheduling based on the scheduling framework.
+This allows ACK to select the configuration with the best training speed from the GPU combinations on nodes.